 Most Mexican towns have a central market where you can buy fresh produce or prepared food for very reasonable prices.
 As a bonus, the markets are an attraction in themselves and they are often home to some of the most delicious food you’ll find in Mexico.

 This phrase basically translates to “fast food,” but in Mexico that doesn’t mean greasy burgers and fries.
 Instead, it refers to a home-cooked meal, usually from a small restaurant.

-Comida corrida is essentially a lunch special where you pay a for a set menu which includes a starter, an entree, a dessert, and a beverage for a super reasonable price (usually $3 – $5 USD).
+Comida corrida is essentially a lunch special where you pay for a set menu that includes a starter, an entree, a dessert, and a beverage for a super reasonable price (usually $3 – $5 USD).